alex-bochkarev/bochkarev.io/content/tools/ts-literature.md

 -   First, one might take a technological perspective and look for software that allows to manage notes.
-This is, of course, good old Evernote[^fn:5], a newer and open source[^fn:6] [Joplin](https://joplinapp.org/).
+This is, of course, good old Evernote[^fn:5], a newer, free and open source [Joplin](https://joplinapp.org/).
 (There are people among my friends who keep their research notes there.)
--   There is and a vast variety of [wiki software](https://en.wikipedia.org/wiki/List%5Fof%5Fwiki%5Fsoftware) (such as [DokuWiki](https://www.dokuwiki.org/dokuwiki) or [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki), just to name a couple.
+-   There is a vast variety of [wiki software](https://en.wikipedia.org/wiki/List%5Fof%5Fwiki%5Fsoftware) (such as [DokuWiki](https://www.dokuwiki.org/dokuwiki) or [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki), just to name a couple.
 But the list is huge.)
 Some of them are specifically positioned as a [Personal Wiki](https://en.wikipedia.org/wiki/Personal%5Fwiki) (e.g., such as [TiddlyWiki](https://tiddlywiki.com/) -- see a nice 2.5 minutes [intro video](https://tiddlywiki.com/#Introduction%20Video)).
--   There are specific solutions for working with an interconnected grid of "evergreen" notes (i.e., the ones you might edit every time when you visit them.)
+-   There are specific solutions for working with an interconnected grid of "evergreen" notes, the ones you might edit every time when you visit them.
 I would like to mention:
     -   [Roam](https://roamresearch.com/).
 It looks totally exciting, but web-based (which is a big no-go for me);
     -   [Obsidian](https://obsidian.md/).
 Comparable thing, uses local storage, as far as I can tell.